qbio-gsk/qbio-gsk/2017/Syllabus2017.md

 - Saturday, February 4, 2017, 9:00 AM – 5:00 PM

 Fifteen class sessions:
-- Thirteen sessions on Mondays 1:00 PM – 3:00 PM
+- Thirteen sessions on Mondays 1:00 PM – 3:00 PM (later on 3-5pm)
    - (February 6, February 13, February 27, March 6, March 13, March 20, April 3, April 10, April 24, May 1, May 8, May 15 and May 22)
 - Two sessions on Fridays from 1:00 PM – 3:00 PM
    - (March 31 and April 28)